In 1883 Fort Worth built a grand opera house.

 The Spanish-American War of 1898 had inspired theatrical productions from Buffalo Bill’s Wild West Show to Broadway to traveling repertory companies.
 On September 12, 1900 the Fort Worth Register reminded readers that the Aubrey stock company that night would present at the opera house a melodrama, The Red, White and Blue, about U.S. Marines battling Cubans on the island after a Cuban killed an American plantation owner.

-On that night of September 12 Percy Tanner stood at the intersection of Rusk and 3rd streets, just outside the opera house entrance, and for him it was the intersection of Choice and Chance.
+After work on that night of September 12, 1900 Percy Tanner left his brother’s home and walked to the business district.
+There he found himself standing at the intersection of Rusk and 3rd streets, just outside the opera house entrance, and for Percy Tanner it was the intersection of Choice and Chance.
 Like all of us, he had an infinite number of choices at any given time.
 He could have chosen to, for example, walk across 3rd Street to the Natatorium and taken a chance on suffering leg cramps and drowning in the Nat’s swimming pool.
 He could have chosen to proceed south on Rusk into Hell’s Half Acre and taken a chance on being stabbed in a barroom brawl.
 He could have chosen to walk west to Main Street and taken a chance on being hit by a streetcar.